MetaMask/metamask-docs/snaps/concepts/anatomy.md

 ---
-description: Learn about the anatomy of a snap project.
+description: Learn about the anatomy of a Snap project.
 sidebar_position: 1
 ---